koopa1338/kawa-rs/README.md

 ### GUI
 There will be no usable gui till the core functionality is implemented.

-I've decided to use [druid](https://github.com/linebender/druid) as the gui framework for this application as it seems to be very easy to use and provides a modern architecture.
-I haven't tested this on other platforms so this needs some more investigation at a later point.

-At the moment I build a basic data- and projectstructure but there are no elements that will be rendered.
-My main focus in next iterations is to persist data, add urls as packages/parts and download the files to disk.
+I've evaluated different gui libraries like druid, ice and gtk but they have all different problems I don't want to deal with in my application.
+The easiest way to get a good looking and cross plattform gui seems to be with egui.
+There are also some features that are currently in development or I have to implement myself (like a decent [table widget](https://github.com/emilk/egui/issues/296)).

+### TODO
+egui comes with a persistence feature so I don't have to deal with implementing this myself.
+At the moment I build a basic UI as a prototype to test usability.

 ## License